Here’s a question related to inheriting real estate. It comes from Marlene from Shelby Twp, who writes:

 “I want to sell a home that I inherited from my mother.
-I owned the home together with my mother before she passed in 2012.
+I owned the home together with my mother before she passed.
 I know this because we created the deed together about a year before she passed.
 My sister says that my mother left the home to both of us in her will and therefore I cannot sell the home without her permission.
 I looked at the will and confirmed that it does say that.
 What do I do now?
 Do I have to go to probate before I sell this home.
 I thought I owned it outright.

 My Answer: It would be helpful to know when your mother created her will, and also the date of the deed.
 It is very likely that at the time she had the will drafted she had intended to leave the home to your sister.
 However, if later she had a deed drafted naming you as a co-owner, then the deed may prevail.